Azure-Samples/cognitive-services-speech-sdk/quickstart/objectivec-ios/README.md

 ## Prerequisites

 * A subscription key for the Speech service.
 See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
 * A Mac with XCode 9.4.1 installed as iOS development environment.
-This tutorial targets iOS versions 10 or later.
+This tutorial targets iOS versions 11.4.

 ## Get the Code for the Sample App